Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Experiments

 \section{Experiments}

-This section first gives a brief introduction to the baseline agents and training details.
-Then, it presents the experimental results and discusses computation resource requirements for running the evaluations.

-\subsection{Implementation and Experiment Details}
+\subsection{Implementation and experiment details}

-We evaluate several of the suggested settings from Section~\ref{sec:trainlists} experimentally.
-All experiments are repeated for 3 trials over different random seeds controlling the choice of train-test split list, network parameter initialization, and data sampling within each algorithm.
-We run three baselines for each setting: Behavioral Cloning (BC), Implicit Q-Learning (IQL) and Compositional Policy (PC) IQL, using the d3rlpy implementations~\citep{seno2021d3rlpy}.
-BC imitates the behavioral policy $\pi_{\beta}$ by learning to predict the correct action given a state from the dataset, and we expect it to perform well over data from high-performing agents.
-However, for non-expert data one would hope to achieve better performance using IQL, an offline RL baseline which can extrapolate information across states to generalize beyond the training data distribution.
-These first two baselines use standard feed-forward neural networks to encode policies and value functions.
-Each network consists of two hidden layers of size $256$ per network.
-The last baseline, CP-IQL, also uses the IQL algorithm but instead of employing a feed-forward network for the policy, it uses a compositional neural network architecture as described by~\citet{mendez2022modular, mendez2022composuite}.
+We evaluated various settings from Section~\ref{sec:trainlists} over three different random seeds controlling the choice of train-test split list, network parameter initialization, and data sampling within each algorithm---because our comparisons are over large numbers of tasks, the results have low variance and so three seeds are sufficient to show general trends.
+We consider four baselines\footnote{We additionally ran the evaluations using conservative Q-learning~\citep{kumar2020cql}, but found that it attained 0\% success on all settings (including the training tasks with Expert data), so we omit it from our results.}: Behavioral Cloning (BC), Compositional BC (CP-BC), Implicit Q-Learning (IQL; \citealp{kostrikov2022iql}) and Compositional IQL (CP-IQL), using the d3rlpy implementations~\citep{seno2021d3rlpy} (hyperparameters in Appendix~\ref{sec:hyperparameters}).
+BC imitates the behavioral policy $\pi_{\beta}$ by learning to predict the correct action given a state from the dataset, and we expect it to perform well given high-performance data.
+IQL is an offline RL baseline designed to generalize beyond the training data distribution and is expected to achieve better performance given non-expert data.
+These two baselines use standard multilayer perceptrons (MLP) to encode policies and value functions.
+The CP versions of the algorithms instead employ a compositional neural network architecture as described by~\citet{mendez2022modular, mendez2022composuite} for all networks (see Appendix~\ref{sec:DetailsCompositionalPolicy} for details).
 The compositional network architecture consists of hierarchically stacked modules that correspond to the various elements in CompoSuite.
-Each module operates in two stages: the pre-processing stage is a multi-layer perceptron that takes as input the module-specific state (e.g., object modules take only the object state as input); the post-processing stage is a second multi-layer perceptron that takes as input the concatenation of the output of the previous module (in the hierarchy) and the output of the pre-processing stage.
-We expect that encoding the structural bias that is inherent to the task into the policy networks will directly facilitate transfer to unseen online tasks.
+Each module operates in two stages: the pre-processing stage is an MLP that takes as input the module-specific state (e.g., object modules take only the object state as input); the post-processing stage is a second MLP that takes as input the concatenation of the output of the previous module (in the hierarchy) and the output of the pre-processing stage.
+Intuitively, encoding the tasks' inherent compositional structures into the policies should facilitate transfer to unseen tasks.